-Water Sampling in Puerto Rico for Prof. Rosario-Ortiz and Hernandez new NSF RAPID Project and Applied Science in: Computer Science, Computer Engineering, Electrical Engineering, Electrical Renewable Energy Systems, and Signals and Systems as well as in Applied Mathematics.
+Water Sampling in Puerto Rico for Prof. Rosario-Ortiz and Hernandez new NSF RAPID Project

+More Minors are available in the College of Engineering and Applied Science in: Computer Science, Computer Engineering, Electrical Engineering, Electrical Renewable Energy Systems, and Signals and Systems as well as in Applied Mathematics.
 Minors are also available through the College of Arts and Sciences and the Leeds School of Business.
 Minors typically require 18-33 credits in the discipline, including some specific coursework.